 Experts suggest putting aside 15% of your pre-tax income for retirement, but you may need to work up to this amount.
 That's OK; the important thing is to get started.

 You may also want to open a Roth IRA and contribute to both that and your 401(k) to max out your retirement savings.
 If you do this, choose an IRA that allows you to invest in mutual funds as opposed to one that just offers CDs, like the ones you may find through your bank.
 Mutual funds will give you a higher rate of return and help you build your retirement savings more quickly.

 What Happens If I Change Jobs?

-If you change jobs, you can roll your 401(k) into an IRA.
-When you do this, it is best to roll it into the same type of IRA.
-For example, if you have a Roth 401(k), you will want to roll it into a Roth IRA, or you will end up paying taxes on your contributions and withdrawals.
-You can roll a traditional 401(k) into a Roth 401(k), but you will be expected to pay taxes on the amount when you do the rollover.
-If you do not have the money available, it is best to roll it into a traditional IRA instead.
+If you change jobs, you can roll your 401(k) into another 401(k) or an IRA.
+When you do this, you should roll it into the same type of account.
+For example, if you have a Roth 401(k), you can roll it into a Roth 401(k) or a Roth IRA; you can't convert distributions from a Roth 401(k) to a traditional 401(k) or IRA.